 Mountfort Architectural Plan: Canterbury Provincial Council Buildings

-One architectural plan by Benjamin Mountfort showing cross sections from the north, south, east and west of the Canterbury Provincial Council Chambers.
+One architectural plan by Benjamin Mountfort showing the section and elevation of the library at the Canterbury Provincial Council Buildings.

 The stone and timber Canterbury Provincial Council buildings were constructed between 1858 and 1865.
 The first building was a timber council chamber modelled on English manorial halls, though it had not even opened in 1859 when an extension was proposed.
 This extension increased the Durham Street frontage and added a new wing along Armagh Street.
 The third and final stage was the legislative chamber or great hall.
 The complex was severely damaged during the 2010-2011 Canterbury earthquakes.
 The damaged site has been made waterproof and partially deconstructed, until a decision on its future can be made.

 Can you add to our information about this item?
 Click Add Comment to share your knowledge and help enrich our collection.
 Have a question about this item?
 Please email email@example.com.